wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 tags: [alerts]
 sidebar: doc_sidebar
 permalink: alerts_states_lifecycle.html
-summary: Learn about alert states, when they fire and what happens, and how they resolve.
+summary: Learn about alert conditions and states, when alerts fire, and how alerts resolve.
 ---

 ## Alert Condition

+An alert condition is a conditional ts() expression that defines the threshold for the alert.
 If an alert's [Condition](alerts_creating.html) field is set to a conditional expression, for example `ts("requests.latency") > 195`, then all reported values that satisfy the condition are marked as **true** (1's) and all reported values that do not satisfy the condition are marked as **false** (0's).
 If the Condition field has a ts() expression, for example `ts("cpu.loadavg.1m")`, then all _non-zero_ reported values are marked as **true** and all zero reported values are marked as **false**.
 If there is _no reported data_, then it is evaluated as neither true nor false.

 ## Alert States